epth/3rd_person_game/README.md

 About:
     Currently this project is just a demo,the sword man will not attack the wolf man,and there is a shooter tscn exist in the Scene directory,you can replace the swordman with it,maybe its a worth trying for newer to godot.

-Install:
+Tip:
-    To open this project with godot,you need a godot module that called futari addon,otherwise maybe cause crash. this is the link:https://gitlab.com/polymorphcool/futari-addon
+    To open this project you need build Godot with module futari-addon,otherwise may cause crash:tscn cant open etc..
+    This is the link:https://gitlab.com/polymorphcool/futari-addon